Post-Divorce Make-Over on a Budget

 They say you dress in the era you were happiest in.
 Unfortunately, if you’re recently divorced, that era might not be the present.
 So, more than likely, you’ll be on the lookout for changing out the dated clothes in the closet for items that better fit the new you and the future.

-But what can you do if you want to get away from your old look and re-invent yourself with a new style, but don’t have the budget?
+But what can you do if you want to get away from your old look and re-invent yourself with a new style, but want to do all this make-over on a budget?
 After all, divorce can be pricey and you may be grappling with a new home and new expenses.

 Fortunately, with the divorce rate around half, you are not the first person to be experiencing this.
 In fact, this week’s guest works with people who are trying to revamp their wardrobe with a post-divorce budget.